muratkilic1978/wordpress-popup-plugin-01/README.md

 # Go to WordPress Dasboard and Activate
 Next you need to login into your WordPress Dashboard and go to plugin.
 Here you will have to activate your newly added newsplugin.

-# Add a new WordPress page and insert the following shortcode - [show_newsletter]
+# Add a new WordPress
+Go to your WordPress Dashboard and add a new page and insert the following shortcode - [show_newsletter]

+# Visit your newly created page
-# Finally go and open your newly create page - where your newsplugin will appear.
+Finally go and open your newly create page - where your newsplugin will appear.